Self Confidence Exercises

 Like physical exercise, self confidence exercises are a way of building strength.
 Instead of focusing on physical strength, these exercises build character and self-respect.

-For these self confidence exercises, you will need a special journal.
+For the following self confidence exercises, you will need a special journal.
 The first exercise is at the end of each day write down any event in which you receive positive feedback.
 If you get a well-deserved compliment from your boss, write it down.
 If your family expresses appreciation for something you’ve done, such as prepare a special meal or take the family on a picnic, add that to your journal as well.
 If your child tells you that you’re the best mom or dad in the world, record that in your journal.

 You can also include in your journal memories of past events that you handled well.
 It is human nature to remember our failures.
 If you dwell on the things you have done wrong in your life, your self-confidence will decrease.
 Instead, remind yourself often of all the things you have done right in your life, both large and small.